mbkoltai/mbkoltai.github.io/about.md

 title: about me
 ---

-My name is Mihaly Koltai, I am a research scientist and this is a website on my scientific and some other interests.
-Thanks for visiting.
+My name is Mihaly Koltai, I am a research scientist working in mathematical biology.
+This site contains information about my scientific work, as well as occasional reflections on broader issues.
+Thank you for visiting.

 For my academic CV and publications [click here](https://mbkoltai.github.io/science/).

-I also have an interest in economics, politics and some other topics, for content on these [click here](https://mbkoltai.github.io/blogposts/).
+I also have an interest in economics, sustainability and related issues.
+For content on these [click here](https://mbkoltai.github.io/blogposts/).